ZhengyuZhao/Targeted-Transfer/README.md

 ### Download data

-Run [this official script](https://github.com/tensorflow/cleverhans/blob/master/examples/nips17_adversarial_competition/dataset/download_images.py) to download the ImageNet-Compatible dataset (1000 images).
+Run [this official script](https://github.com/tensorflow/cleverhans/blob/master/examples/nips17_adversarial_competition/dataset/download_images.py) to download the ImageNet-Compatible dataset (1000 images) along with the official metadata (ground truth and specified target classes).

 ### Experiments
 Code for all the experiments with comments can be found in the Jupyter Notebook file ```main.ipynb```.